JuneJe0n/CustomGen/README.md

-<h1 align="center"> CustomGen: A Training-Free Diffusion Framework <br>
+<h1 align="center"> CustomGen: Unified Multi-Condition Control for Diffusion Models </h1>
-for Unified Identity, Style, and Pose Control </h1>
 <h4 align="center"> If you like our project, please give us a star ⭐ on GitHub. </h4>

 This repository contains the official code implementation of "CustomGen: Towards Training-Free Custom Generation".
 We provide the inference code reported in the paper.